-A Honeywell smart thermostat is a great way to fine-tune how you use your heating and cooling.
-But like any utility, you could sometimes run into a problem.
-With its digital display, Honeywell smart thermostats can display an error code that certified technicians use to get a better sense of what's wrong.
-Here are several of the most known error codes you may see on your Honeywell smart thermostat.
+A Honeywell smart thermostat is a great way to optimize how you use your home comfort system.
+But like any technology, you may occasionally run into a problem.
+With a digital display, Honeywell smart thermostats can provide an error code that certified technicians will use to get a better sense of what's going on.
+Here are some of the most likely error codes you could see on your Honeywell smart thermostat.

 Honeywell Error Code e42

 You may see this error code in the event that your home’s Wi-Fi connection did not present an IP address for the thermostat to connect to.
 This can occur if the router doesn't complete the Dynamic Host Configuration Protocol, or DHCP.
 This function automatically transmits the required IP address for your thermostat to connect.

 You can clear error code e42 by making sure that your router can complete the DHCP.
 When it does, you might also have to power cycle the router and complete the initial setup process again with the thermostat.
 Doing so should see to it that the DHCP is sent and connects to your smart thermostat.

 Honeywell Error Code e02

 Error code e02 is displayed if the password for accessing your home’s Wi-Fi router is not correct.
 When this error code is displayed for 30 seconds, the thermostat’s digital display will automatically progress to the Wi-Fi setup screen so you can try the password again.

 All you have to do to clear error e02 is verify you’re putting in the correct Wi-Fi password when configuring the thermostat.

 Error Code 40 for Honeywell Thermostats